Ralph Wise Zwicker: Career

 Zwicker graduated from the United States Military Academy in 1927 and was assigned to Fort Snelling.
 In 1934, he became an instructor at the United States Military Academy.
 Later he was assigned to Fort Douglas, Camp Bullis, and Fort Sam Houston.
 In 1941, he became an instructor at the United States Army Infantry School.

 During World War II, Lt.
 Colonel Zwicker participated in the Normandy landings on D-Day with the 29th Infantry Division.
-Going ashore pre-first wave with roughly 100 soldiers as Forward Observer / Beachmaster in the Easy Red Sector of Omaha Beach, sending back intelligence on enemy troop movements, placement of enemy artillery et cetera to the Commanding General Headquarters V Corp.
+He went ashore in a pre-first wave with roughly 100 soldiers as Forward Observer / Beachmaster in the Easy Red Sector of Omaha Beach, sending back intelligence on enemy troop movements, placement of enemy artillery et cetera to the Commanding General Headquarters V Corp.
 For his actions on D-Day he was awarded the Bronze Star with arrowhead, Silver Star, Distinguished Service Order from Great Britain and was promoted to full colonel soon thereafter.

 Due to fortunate circumstances, Colonel Zwicker took command of the 38th Infantry Regiment on July 5, 1944.
 Less than one week later on July 11, 1944, Major General Walter M. Robertson commander of the 2nd Infantry Division gave the order to take Hill 192.
 Hill 192 was a major German defensive stronghold that was covered with ancient hedgerows and thick old-growth tree clusters.
 Taking Hill 192 took the full force and might of the 2nd Infantry Division along with 9 battalions of artillery using a tactic called "Moving Barrage".
 During the day, roughly 25,000 rounds of artillery, consisting of 50% H.E. and 50% W.P, were levied on the hill before it was taken.
 This was the only time in the European Theatre that a moving barrage was used.
 Now the gateway was open for the battle of St. Lo and the beginning of what was to be known as "the breakout."
 For his actions on hill 192 Colonel Zwicker was awarded his second Bronze Star.